 This way, I can take the work hardening into account (in a simplified way).
 I usually go with no hardening, but I guess this will comes down to what you are trying to do.
 In my models, where strains are very localized (due to stress concentrations as we discussed above) the difference between those two materials is minimal – I actually checked that once.

 Nonlinear material summary

 In essence nonlinear material just “makes your life easier”.
 You don’t have to wonder if the stress you got in that pesky stress concentration is too high or not.
-Instead you can just check plastic strain, and see if there was any possibility of plastic collapse and you are fine.
-Both are “clearly” defined so judgement calls are rarely needed.
+Instead, you can just check plastic strain, and see if there was any possibility of plastic collapse and you are fine.
+Both are “clearly” defined so judgment calls are rarely needed.

 Of course, there is a downside as well.
 As with all nonlinear analysis setting the analysis up takes a bit longer, and computing definitely takes longer.
 It seems you just have to wait for the better results : )

 Want to know how nonlinear material works?
 Take a read!